WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Action Compulsion can be `Forced` for forced actions or blank otherwise.
 By default a forced action randomly selects a target where necessary.
 If a forced action should select a specific target use `Forced: <Default Target>` instead.

+An an action may also be marked as `{Direct}` to make it unaffected by redirections.

 ----
 #### Compound Actions